Akshat03-ai/FashionVision/README.md

 📂 Model

-The trained model.pkl file is not included in this repository due to GitHub's file size limit."# FashionVision"
+The trained model.pkl file is not included in this repository due to GitHub's file size limit.